South Vietnam: Foundations

-A significant factor in shaping the anticommunist critique in South Vietnam came from this influx of educated Northern émigrés (Bắc di cư).
+A significant factor in shaping the anticommunist critique in South Vietnam came from the influx of educated Northern émigrés (Bắc di cư).
 Among them, most of the notable political and cultural voices were non-Catholic.
-Government and private writers illustrated how the communists had betrayed true nationalists and undermined the struggle for independence.
-They lamented that communism had corrupted the natural goodness of humanity and disrupted the traditional harmony of Vietnamese society.
+They condemned both the communists and the French colonialists for the partition of Vietnam.
+Government and private writers illustrated how the communists had betrayed true nationalists, who referred to themselves as quốc gia.
+They lamented that communism had corrupted the natural goodness of humanity and disrupted the traditional harmony of Vietnamese society, while the increasing radicalisation of the communist Viet Minh had come to hijack the struggle for independence.
 About 90,000 Việt Minh were evacuated to the North while 5,000 to 10,000 cadre remained in the South, most of them with orders to refocus on political activity and agitation.
 The Saigon-Cholon Peace Committee, the first Viet Cong front, was founded in 1954 to provide leadership for this group.

+As Saigon's delegation did not sign the Geneva Accords, they claimed that the State of Vietnam was not bound by it, and that the communist government in the North created conditions that made a fair election impossible in that region.
+In July 1955, Prime Minister Ngo Dinh Diem announced in a broadcast that South Vietnam would not participate in the elections specified in the Geneva Accords, asserting that elections held under communist rule in North Vietnam would not be free.
+US Secretary of State John Foster Dulles stated that, under conditions of free elections, the communists would not win.